flexiblepower/flexiblepower.github.io/why2_fpai.md

 Over the years a lot of different Demand Side Management (DSM) approaches have been developed.
 Unfortunately these DSM approaches are not interoperable.
 A similar issue can be identified on the appliance level.
 Appliances provide the flexibility that is being exploited by DSM.
 To begin with there a lot of different appliances (washing machines, Combined Heat Power Systems, PV panels, fridges, etc.).
 They also use different protocols for communication (Zigbee, Z-wave, WiFi, PLC, etc.).

 All this variety on both the DSM and appliance level presents Energy Management Systems (EMS) with a big challenge.

-This challenge is depicted below.
+<iframe width="560" height="315" src="//www.youtube.com/embed/dPiI7HJ_l1g" frameborder="0" allowfullscreen></iframe>

 Nowadays most EMS’es are tightly coupled to a particular DSM approach.
 This results in a vendor lock-in for consumers.
 A switch to another DSM approach/service almost always requires the installation of another EMS (hardware box).